storj/storj/docs/design/storagenode-graceful-exit.md

   - ```
 	service GracefulExit {
-		rpc ProcessOrders(stream OrderRequest) returns (stream OrderResponse) {}
+		// Called by the satellite to batch piece orders to be moved to new nodes rpc ProcessOrders(stream OrderRequest) returns (stream OrderResponse) {}
+		// Called by the satellite to notify the storagenode that the exit is complete for this satellite rpc Completed(stream CompletedRequest) returns (stream CompletedResponse)
-		rpc Status(stream StatusRequest) returns (stream StatusResponse) {}
+		// Called by the satellite to get exit status information rpc Status(stream StatusRequest) returns (stream StatusResponse) {}
 	}